MinghaoWang-Creater/NBA-best-player-detection-and-result-prediction/README.md

 # NBA-Outstanding-Player-and-Match-Result-Prediction
-NBA best player detection and result prediction.
+NBA Outstanding Player and Match Result Prediction

 Please refer to the project report for detailed experimental principles and results.